11 Best Online Trading Platforms That Aren’t Robinhood

 But seriously, do invest wisely.
 If you need to, get advice from the pros.
 Because there’s no shame in asking for help.

 Public is gaining more and more traction as one of the best investment apps on the market.
-This online trading platform uses technology to help online investors make better trading decisions.
+This online trading platform is a great Robinhood alternative because it uses technology to help online investors make better trading decisions.
 And its ease of use is perfect for beginners.
 Another one of the main draws to Public is the ability to buy fractional shares of a company, because that makes investing more inclusive!
 Which is exactly how it should be.

 - Commission free trades and no investment minimums.